lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 ### Security and future-proof baseline

-The baseline recommendations: the following of the recommendations are highly encouraged to increase the chance of the Lido DAO recognition or NEC acknowledgment.
+The baseline recommendations: following these recommendations is highly encouraged to increase the chance of NEC recognition.

 #### R-1: Audited code and verifiable deployment